 - a.
 Prospective subgrantees' record of past compliance with federal labor and employment laws, which: - i.
 Must address information on these entities' compliance with federal labor and employment laws on broadband deployment projects in the last three years; - ii.
-Should include a certification from an Officer/Director-level employee (or equivalent) of the prospective subgrantee evidencing consistent past compliance with federal labor and employment laws by the subgrantee, as well as all contractors and subcontractors; and - iii.
+Should include a certification from an Officer/Director-level employee (or equivalent) of the prospective subgrantee evidencing consistent past compliance with federal labor and employment laws by the subgrantee, as well as all contractors and subcontractors; and

+- iii.
 Should include written confirmation that the prospective subgrantee discloses any instances in which it or its contractors or subcontractors have been found to have violated laws such as the Occupational Safety and Health Act, the Fair Labor Standards Act, or any other applicable labor and employment laws for the preceding three years. - b.
 Prospective subgrantees' plans for ensuring compliance with federal labor and employment laws, which must address the following: - i.
-How the prospective subgrantee will ensure compliance in its own labor and employment practices, as well as that of its contractors and subcontractors, including:

-- Information on applicable wage scales and wage and overtime payment practices for each class of employees expected to be involved directly in the physical construction of the broadband network; and - 2.
+How the prospective subgrantee will ensure compliance in its own labor and employment practices, as well as that of its contractors and subcontractors, including: - 1.
+Information on applicable wage scales and wage and overtime payment practices for each class of employees expected to be involved directly in the physical construction of the broadband network; and - 2.
 How the subgrantee will ensure the implementation of workplace safety committees that are authorized to raise health and safety concerns in connection with the delivery of deployment projects.

-As part of the requirements for prospective subgrantees to demonstrate their ability to comply with relevant laws (pre-qualifications for receiving a subgrant), BroadbandOhio will require prospective subgrantees to submit the following:
+As part of the requirements for prospective subgrantees to demonstrate their ability to comply with relevant laws (pre-qualifications for receiving a subgrant), BroadbandOhio will require prospective subgrantees to submit record of compliance with federal labor and employment laws, as well as the records of any other entities participating in the project, including contractors and subcontractors.
+The information must include the following:

-- Record of past compliance with federal labor and employment laws, which must include information on these entities' compliance with federal labor and employment laws on broadband deployment projects in the last five years. - Certification from an officer/director-level employee (or equivalent) of the prospective subgrantee evidencing that the prospective subgrantee, as well as all contractors and subcontractors, has consistently complied with federal labor and employment laws. - Written confirmation that the prospective subgrantee has disclosed any instances in which it or its contractors or subcontractors have been found to have violated laws such as the Occupational Safety and Health Act, the Fair Labor Standards Act, or any other applicable labor and employment laws within the preceding five years.
+Record of past compliance with federal labor and employment laws, which must include information on these entities' compliance with federal labor and employment laws on broadband deployment projects in the last five years.

+- Certification from an officer/director-level employee (or equivalent) of the prospective subgrantee evidencing that the prospective subgrantee, as well as all contractors and subcontractors, has consistently complied with federal labor and employment laws. - Written confirmation that the prospective subgrantee has disclosed any instances in which it or its contractors or subcontractors have been found to have violated laws such as the Occupational Safety and Health Act, the Fair Labor Standards Act, or any other applicable labor and employment laws within the preceding five years.